denilsondev/igbot/README.md

 # igbot

-Bot to comments pictures on instagram with #python and #selenium
+Bot to comment pictures on instagram with #python and #selenium